Frank Buchser: Life and work

 Born Franz Buchser on 15 August 1828 near Solothurn in Switzerland, he was the son of a farmer, Niklaus Josef and his wife Anna Maria, née Walker.
-At the age of 18 years he was apprenticed to a piano builder and organ maker.
+At the age of 18 he was apprenticed to a piano builder and organ maker.
 However, his apprenticeship ended abruptly when the master found him in bed with his daughter.

 In 1847, he decided to become a painter, and took drawing lessons from the Bern artist, Heinrich von Arx (1802–58).
 He travelled to Rome via Paris and Florence and studied art in Paris, Antwerp and at the Accademia di San Luca in Rome.
 While in Rome, he financed his studies by working for the Swiss Guard.
 Although he took art lessons here and there, the bulk of his art education was primarily self-taught.

 Buchser travelled extensively in Europe, Africa and England.
 A personal highlight of his travels was a visit to Fez, Morocco in 1858 where he painted many street scenes and pictures of the Bedouin people.
 In 1862, he was active as commissioner of the Department of Swiss Art at the World's Fair in London.